civicrm/civicrm-core/ext/afform/README.md

 Open the URLs and see what you get.

-## Development: Scopes, variables, and directives - oh my!
+## Development: Writing HTML templates

 In AngularJS, the primary language for orchestrating a screen is HTML.
 You can embed code in here.